polmontou/polmontou/README.md

 ## Hi everybody

 My name is Paul and I'm in a job transition.
+I'm found of coding and using all the tools I know  to create funny programs.
 <!--
 **polmontou/polmontou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.